New Hiring Process: Mapping Workflows to Align Teams

 OUTPUTS / DELIVERABLE

-• Facilitation of detailed process mapping working sessions that connected the experiences from start to finish across 8 different user groups to ensure all decision points were thoroughly thought through (fig C)
+• Facilitation of detailed process-mapping working sessions that connected the experiences from start to finish across 8 different user groups to ensure all decision points were thoroughly thought through (Fig C)

-• Simplification of the process flow which was used in multiple communication materials, including a candidate-facing FAQ and public-facing job postings on LinkedIn
+• Simplification of the process flow which was used in multiple communication materials, including a candidate-facing FAQ document and public-facing job postings on LinkedIn

 • All of the above enabled a new hiring process to launch first in the US, and later globally